hoshangsheth/hoshangsheth/README.md

   </tr>
 </table>

-**Common design principles across projects:** API-first architecture, stateless services, input validation on all external data, and clean boundaries between the ML/data layer and the API layer — so a model or pipeline can change without breaking the interface around it.
+**Common design principles across projects:** API-first architecture, stateless services, input validation on all external data, and clean boundaries between the ML/data layer and the API layer, so a model or pipeline can change without breaking the interface around it.

 ---